Matrix Decomposition and Applications: UTV Decomposition

 \section{UTV Decomposition}

-The UTV decomposition goes further by factoring the matrix into two orthogonal matrices $\bA=\bU\bT\bV$, where $\bU, \bV$ are orthogonal, whilst $\bT$ is (upper/lower) triangular.\footnote{These decompositions fall into a category known as the \textit{double-sided orthogonal decomposition}.
-We will see the UTV decomposition, complete orthogonal decomposition (Theorem~\ref{theorem:complete-orthogonal-decom}, p.~\pageref{theorem:complete-orthogonal-decom}), and singular value decomposition are all in this notion.} The resulting $\bT$ supports rank estimation.
-The matrix $\bT$ can be lower triangular which results in the ULV decomposition, or it can be upper triangular which results in the URV decomposition.
-The UTV framework shares a similar form as the singular value decomposition (SVD, see Section~\ref{section:SVD}, p.~\pageref{section:SVD}) and can be regarded as an inexpensive alternative to the SVD. \begin{theoremHigh}[Full ULV Decomposition] Every $m\times n$ matrix $\bA$ with rank $r$ can be factored as
+The UTV decomposition generalizes the QR factorization of a matrix $\bA$ into two orthogonal matrices, $\bU$ and $\bV$, and a (upper or lower) triangular matrix $\bT$, such that $\bA=\bU\bT\bV$.~\footnote{These decompositions belong to a class known as \textit{double-sided orthogonal decomposition}.
+We will see the UTV decomposition, complete orthogonal decomposition (Theorem~\ref{theorem:complete-orthogonal-decom}), and singular value decomposition are all instances of this framework.} The triangular matrix $\bT$ supports rank estimation.
+The decomposition takes different forms depending on the triangular structure of $\bT$: if $\bT$ is lower triangular, it is called the \textit{ULV decomposition}; if $\bT$ is upper triangular, it is referred to as the URV decomposition.
+The UTV decomposition framework resembles the singular value decomposition (SVD; see Section~\ref{section:SVD}) in structure and serves as a computationally efficient alternative to the SVD.
+Both methods can be applied to find the least squares solution for rank-deficient matrices (Theorem~\ref{theorem:qr-for-ls-urv}).